simran08udhani/Password-Manager-Project/README.md

 ## Overview

 This Python script provides a basic password manager functionality with encryption and secure storage using the AES encryption algorithm.
-The project utilizes the Crypto library for cryptographic operations and interacts with a MySQL database to store encrypted passwords and related information.
+The project utilizes the Crypto library for cryptographic operations and interacts with a MySQL database to store ,update and delete encrypted passwords and related information.

 ## Requirements